fpapoila/miniclip-games/readme.txt

 In the future we will create a list of all available game ids.
 In the mean time you can get a list of all the relevant games here: http://webmasters.miniclip.com/api/genre/432/ (note that I know this isn't very friendly.
 I promise it will be improved! :))

 == Changelog ==

+= 1.0.3 =
+* stop all the games from loading at once when there are multiple games on a page
+* more javascript improvements

+= 1.0.2 =
+* javascript changes

+= 1.0.1 =
+* ensure jquery is included in the page if it's not being used by the theme already

 = 1.0 =
 * first version live! :)